coryan/coryan.github.io/_posts/2017-01-14-on-benchmarking-part-3.md

 analogous to deciding exactly how are are going to measure the weight of a person.
 But what is the group of persons we are going to measure this over?
 All humans?
-All adult males?
-All the people that ride the subway in New York?
+Only the people that ride the subway in New York?
+Likewise, we have not defined which inputs are acceptable, that is we need to define the *population* of interest.

-In our case I believe we need to pick three things:
+In our case I believe we need to pick two things:

 1. most obviously, the population of sequences S, we know the `abobs<>` class is slower than `mbobs<>` for some of them.
 2. The template parameter T, there are a possibly infinite number of choices for it, but only two are really used.
 How often each?
-3. Under what conditions do we expect to run the program?
-This may not change which of the two classes under consideration is faster, but it changes how difficult it is to make the decision.

 First, we recall our [measurements](https://github.com/coryan/jaybeams/issues/30)